 Researchers at Princeton are involved in all aspects of high-energy astrophysics including theoretical investigations, computer simulations and data analysis and modeling.
 Adam Burrows is engaged in theory and simulations of supernova explosions, including their gravitational and neutrino signals.
 Jeremy Goodman performs theoretical investigations of accretion disks in AGN, magnetic reconnection, and the physics of GRBs.
 Russell Kulsrud studies the theory of astrophysical and laboratory reconnection, and the propagation of cosmic rays.
+Matthew Kunz uses analytical and numerical techniques to investigate magnetic fields and multi-scale plasma dynamics in black-hole accretion flows and the intracluster medium.
 Jeremiah Ostriker explores the theories of nonthermal signatures of quasar feedback, shock acceleration, neutron stars, and pulsars.
-Roman Rafikov investigates pulsar magnetospheres, pulsar timing, and general relativity.
 Anatoly Spitkovsky does forefront numerical and theoretical studies of astrophysical particle acceleration and of the physics of collisionless shocks, pulsar magnetospheres, and high-energy emission from pulsars, accreting neutron stars, and GRBs.
 Finally, James Stone develops state-of-the-art numerical tools with which he studies accretion disks, radiation hydrodynamics, and relativistic MHD.

 Members of the department regularly apply for and receive time on major space telescopes (e.g. Hubble/Chandra/SWIFT) and the Department is a member of the LSST consortium, which will is poised to revolutionize ground-based time-domain astronomy.